jnesss/jnesss.github.io/docs/_posts/2025-03-23-recursive-automation.md

 - **PyTorch** for the custom OCR model
 - **Claude** for AI-assisted data annotation

-I used Bluestacks ADB to take one screenshot of the game every second, sent the screenshot to Roboflow for inference, and then clicked the detected regions to automate the  tedious ROK tutorial.
+I used Bluestacks ADB to take a screenshot of the game every second, sent the screenshot to Roboflow for inference, and then clicked the detected regions to automate the  tedious ROK tutorial.
 The complete Python code for this project is available at [github.com/jnesss/roborok](https://github.com/jnesss/roborok).

 ## OCR is harder than I thought it would be

 To progress beyond basic automation, I needed my system to read text on the screen.
 My game screenshots were 640x480 which meant much of the text was only 7px tall.
 It was still very readable for a human so I thought it would be no problem for the computer.
-The builer and research queue times were the most important game elemenets to OCR to progress in the game beyond the first few city hall levels.
+The building and research queue times were the most important game elements to OCR to progress in the game beyond the first few city hall levels.
 Here's what those look like:

 ![Builder time remaining](/assets/images/1.png)

-Looks pretty easy, right?
-As humans, we can glance at this and immediately see that one of hte builders will be done in a minute-and-a-half and the other will be done in 9 minutes.
-The human playing the game then knows when to queue the next operation, or whether to use speedups to accelerate.
-I needed my python code to discover this.
+It looks pretty easy, right?
+As humans, we can glance at this and immediately see that one of the builders will be done in a minute and a half and the other will be done in 9 minutes.
+The human playing the game then knows when to queue the next operation or whether to use speedups to accelerate.
+I needed my Python code to discover this.

 Roboflow did its job perfectly giving me the coordinates and dimensions of those screen regions to prepare for OCR: